Getting Started

 Transformative Agreements

 Transformative agreements are also known as read-and-publish agreements.
 They incorporate coverage of APCs into the content agreement with the publisher so that institutional researchers may publish openly at no cost to themselves.
 These agreements are part of the evolving landscape of scholarly publishing.
-In early 2023, for example, KU Libraries estanblished such agreements with Elsevier, Cambridge University Press, and The Company of Biologists.
+In 2023, for example, KU Libraries established such agreements with Elsevier, Cambridge University Press, and The Company of Biologists.
 See Open Access Agreements and APC Discounts for a complete list and publisher-specific information.

 Funding Open Access Publication